CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Telecommands_and_Config_Variables.md

 **Arguments:**

-0. The CRC16 checksum of the file as two hex bytes in order (e.g. "07 ff" becomes 0x07ff)
+0. The CRC16 checksum of the file as two hex bytes in order (e.g. pass checksum 0x07f1 as "07 f1")
 1. Quality factor (1 is the most compressed and lossy, 100 is the least)
 2. White balance